-The Ricci Scholars Program offers scholarship to highly qualified students who spend their junior year studying and conducting cross-cultural research at Loyola's John Felice Rome Center and the Loyola Vietnam Center.
+The Ricci Scholars Program offers scholarships to highly qualified students who spend their junior year studying and conducting cross-cultural research at Loyola's John Felice Rome Center and the Loyola Vietnam Center.
 Students prepare their research proposals and apply for this unique scholarship as sophomores, conduct field research and travel as juniors, and complete their projects as seniors.

 Unlike other international experiences, the Ricci program allows students to engage in two cultures within the span of nine months—Western European culture in Rome and Eastern Asian culture in Ho Chi Minh City—and challenges them to integrate these experiences with a third culture, that of the United States.
 This triple cultural immersion, achieved through a coordinated effort linking Chicago, Rome, and Ho Chi Minh City, is currently unparalleled by any other study abroad program and brings together the cultures of East and West in an educational context that reflects the complexities and opportunities of the 21st century.